Black God (Navajo mythology): Creation of the Stars

-The creation story of the Navajo people is recounted as part of a Blessingway Ritual: “The Sky and the Earth were placed after the People emerged from a series of previous worlds.
+The creation story of the Navajo people is recounted as part of a Navajo Blessingway Ritual: “The Sky and the Earth were placed after the People emerged from a series of previous worlds.
 Four Holy People – First Man, First Woman, Salt Woman, and Black God – [sat together and] planned the conditions of life on the surface of the earth.”
-Still more, these four figures are collectively responsible, not just for the organization of all things terrestrial, but for the placement of the stars themselves.
-Of the four, however, because of his association with fire, the Navajo saw Black God as responsible for the creation, and sustaining of the celestial bodies.
+Of the four, because of his association with fire, the Navajo saw the Black God as responsible for the creation, and sustaining of all celestial bodies.

-As the story goes, First Man, First Woman, Salt Woman were sitting in a hogan (a Navajo hut made of wood and dirt) when Black God entered with the constellation of Pleiades affixed to his ankle.
-“When several of the Holy People commented on the presence of this constellation, Black God stamped his foot vigorously, bringing the constellation to his knee.
+As the story goes, First Man, First Woman and Salt Woman were sitting in a hogan (a Navajo hut made of wood and dirt) when Black God entered with the constellation of Pleiades affixed to his ankle: “When several of the Holy People commented on the presence of this constellation, Black God stamped his foot vigorously, bringing the constellation to his knee.
 A second stamp… brought the stars to his hip.”
-The Holy People were impressed by Black God's display and nodded approvingly.
+According to the story, the Holy People were impressed by the Black God's display and nodded approvingly.
 Black God then stamped his foot a third and fourth time, until the constellation was lodged in his temple.
 Satisfied, Black God declared: “There it shall stay!”
-The Holy People were so captivated by Black God's performance that they gave him the responsibility of creating constellations with which to adorn the “upper dark.”
-Black God acquiesced, carefully arranging his star crystals throughout the heavens until the night sky was beautified by his glittering constellations.
-Yet, the crystals had no light of their own, and the night sky remained dark.
-“To solve this problem, Black God placed some of his fire in the sky by providing an igniter star to radiate light for each constellation.”
-Black God went on to impart his fire unto the sun.
+In the story, the Holy People were so captivated by Black God's performance that they gave him the responsibility of creating constellations with which to adorn the “upper dark.”
+Black God acquiesced, arranging his star crystals throughout the heavens until the night sky was full of constellations.
+The crystals had no light of their own, and the night sky remained dark, so he lit the crystals on fire with a 'igniter star'.
+Black God also went on to impart his fire unto the sun.

 Milky Way creation story

-In another story, Black God is set about the cosmic work of meticulously assembling constellations in an otherwise empty sky.
-One by one, he pulls each star from a pouch strung around his waist, sets it ablaze, and affixes it to the firmament.
-When Coyote sees this he becomes impatient.
-Snatching Black God's pouch away from him, Coyote scatters the remaining stars into the sky forming the Milky Way.
-As Black God did not have the chance to light the stars Coyote scattered, this story explains why some stars are dimmer than others In another version of the story, Black God made the Milky Way on purpose.
+In another Navajo story, Black God is set about the work of assembling constellations in an empty sky.
+According to the story, one at a time, he pulls each star from a pouch strung around his waist, sets it ablaze, and affixes it to the firmament of the sky.
+When the Navajo god Coyote sees this he becomes impatient.
+He snatches Black God's pouch away from him, and scatters the remaining stars into the sky forming the Milky Way.
+In the story, Black God did not have the chance to light the stars Coyote scattered, so some stars are dimmer then others because of this.
+In another version of the same story, Black God made the Milky Way on purpose.